Tellico River water in Tennessee

 Best flows

 Use RiverReports Tellico River at Tellico Plains with USGS 03518500 as the official backstop.
-Stable, cool, clear water is best; high or stained water should shift the plan to edges or another river.
+Stable, cool, clear water is best.
+High or stained water should shift the plan to edges or another river.

-When to skip
+When to leave

 Skip or pivot when storms are pushing the river up, road or parking access is uncertain, water is too warm for trout, or TWRA stocked-water and special-rule details have not been checked.